openedx-unsupported/devstack/docs/pycharm_integration.rst

 PyCharm Integration
 ===================

-The Professional edition of JetBrains `PyCharm`_ IDE, version 2017.1.2 or later, can be used to develop and debug with Docker and Docker Compose.
+The Professional edition of JetBrains `PyCharm`_ IDE can be used to develop and debug with Docker and Docker Compose.

 Additional PyCharm tips are kept in this `PyCharm IDE setup`_ documentation.